Cape Town: Air

 Cape Town International Airport serves both domestic and international flights.
-It is the second-largest airport in South Africa and serves as a major gateway for travelers to the Cape region.
-Cape Town has regularly scheduled services to Southern Africa, East Africa, Mauritius, Middle East, Far East, Europe and the United States as well as eleven domestic destinations.
-Cape Town International Airport opened a brand new central terminal building that was developed to handle an expected increase in air traffic as tourism numbers increased in the lead-up to the tournament of the 2010 FIFA World Cup.
+It is the second-largest airport in South Africa and serves as a major gateway for travellers to the Cape region.
+Cape Town has regularly scheduled services to Southern Africa, East Africa, Mauritius, Middle East, Far East, Europe, Brazil and the United States as well as eleven domestic destinations.

+As tourism numbers increased in the lead-up to the tournament of the 2010 FIFA World Cup, Cape Town International Airport opened a brand new central terminal building that was developed to handle an expected increase in air traffic.

 Other renovations include several large new parking garages, a revamped domestic departure terminal, a new Bus Rapid Transit system station and a new double-decker road system.
-The airport's cargo facilities are also being expanded and several large empty lots are being developed into office space and hotels.
+The airport's cargo facilities are also being expanded and several large empty plots are being developed into office space and hotels.